Trump calls impeachment case a ‘witch hunt’ and hints at a political return

 Rep. Jim Jordan (R-Ohio), a Trump favorite for his feisty fealty and his background as a winning wrestling coach, did the gloating for him.

 “Acquitted again!”
-Jordan tweeted after the 57-to-43 Senate vote to convict Trump on a charge of inciting the deadly mob assault on the U.S. Capitol, which failed to stop the official certification of Trump’s election loss.
+Jordan tweeted after the 57-to-43 Senate vote to convict Trump on a charge of inciting the deadly mob assault on the Capitol, which failed to stop the official certification of Trump’s election loss.
 A two-thirds vote was needed for conviction, in which case a second vote would have been held to permanently bar Trump from holding federal office.

 Jordan’s office issued his tweet as the sum of his official statement.